janakkhimsuriya/Rx3RemoreNetworking/README.md

 Rx3RemoreNetworking Library can be included in any Android application.

-Rx3RemoreNetworking Library supports Android 2.3 (Gingerbread) and later.
+Rx3RemoreNetworking Library supports Android 4.1 (Jelly Bean) and later.

 ## Using Rx3RemoreNetworking Library in your application